 CONCLUSION

 Weight loss occurs with many different diets and there are no clear conclusions on the optimal diet apart from the diet which the individual can stick to long term, whatever the composition.
-Whether phenotyping (eg degree of insulin resistance) or genotyping will help diet choice is not clear.
+Whether phenotyping (e.g. degree of insulin resistance) or genotyping will help diet choice is not clear.

 REFERENCES